 Cannabis cloning can save you time, money, and a whole world of stress if you do it right.
 And like everything else, the more practise, the better you get at it.

-Here is an awesome video to help get you cloning your cannabis plants!
+Here's a video to help get you cloning your cannabis plants!